HongW2019/OAP-spark2.4.3/README.md

 * [How to Use OAP](#How_to_Use_OAP)

 ## Prerequisites
 Before getting started with OAP on Spark, we recommand you have set up a Hadoop cluster with YARN which runs well.
-We provide you with the the pre-built [OAP]() to deploy on the pre-built [Spark](), so you can download them to your master machine.
+We provide you with the the pre-built [OAP]() to deploy on the pre-built [Spark](), so you can download both of them to your master machine.
 ## Configuration
-When Spark runs on clusters, we list corresponding OAP configurations in “$SPARK_HOME/conf/spark-defaults.conf” to different deployment modes of Spark.
+A common deployment strategy is to submit your application from a gateway machine that is physically co-located with your worker machines.
+In this setup, `client` mode is appropriate.
+In `client` mode, the driver is launched directly within the `spark-submit `process which acts as a client to the cluster.
+The input and output of the application is attached to the console.
+Thus, this mode is especially suitable for applications that involve the REPL (e.g. Spark shell).
-### Spark on Yarn with Client Mode
+To make Spark with OAP run well in `client` mode , We list required configurations in `$SPARK_HOME/conf/spark-defaults.conf`

 ```
 spark.master                      yarn
 spark.deploy-mode                 client